soos-io/soos-dast/README.md

 ### Full Scan

-It runs the [ZAP](https://www.zaproxy.org/) spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full active scan before reporting the results.
+It runs the [ZAP](https://www.zaproxy.org/) spider against the specified target (by default with no time limit) followed by an optional ajax spider scan and then a full `Active Scan` before reporting the results.

 This means that the script does perform actual ‘attacks’ and can potentially run for a long period of time.
+You should NOT use it on web applications that you do not own. `Active Scan` can only find certain types of vulnerabilities.
+Logical vulnerabilities, such as broken access control, will not be found by any active or automated vulnerability scanning.
+Manual penetration testing should always be performed in addition to active scanning to find all types of vulnerabilities.

 By default, it reports all alerts as WARNings but you can specify a config file which can change any rules to FAIL or IGNORE.
 The configuration works in a very similar way as the [Baseline Mode](#baseline)